Ending2015a/unstable_baselines/README.md

 # Unstable Baselines

-A Deep Reinforcement Learning codebase in TensorFlow 2.0.
+A Deep Reinforcement Learning codebase in TensorFlow 2.0 with an unified, flexible and highly customizable structure for fast prototyping.